-- 1. A 'looked' after child or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order32. - 2.
+- 1. A 'looked' after child or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order35 including those who appear to the school to have been in state care outside of England and ceased to be in care, as a result of being adopted. - 2.
 Pupils living in the catchment area of the school. - 3.
 On medical grounds supported by medical evidence. - 4.
 Brothers and sisters of pupils attending the school when the pupil starts at the school. - 5.
-Children of staff who work at the School. - 6.
-On the shortest distance, measured in a straight line, between the main entrance33 of the school site and the pupil's home address34, with those living closer to the school being accorded higher priority.
+Children of staff who work at the school. - 6.
+On the shortest distance, measured in a straight line, between the main entrance36 of the school site and the pupil's home address37, with those living closer to the school being accorded higher priority.